silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 - `# /CAD/apps7/bin/patch-localquota.sh`
 - `$ /CAD/apps7/bin/check-install.sh > report.txt`
   - Check the file `report.txt` for any issues with the installation.
+  - If there are any uninstalled packages then run `# /CAD/apps7/bin/patch-pkg.sh`
 - Update the distribution:
   - `# yum update`